IBM/nodejs-in-notebooks/README.md

 ## Running the samples

 Open [this nodebook](notebooks/nodebook_1.ipynb) to learn more about
- * using variables, functions, and promises
+ * using variables, functions, and promises,
- * working with remote data sources, such as Apache CouchDB (or it's managed sibling Cloudant)
+ * working with remote data sources, such as Apache CouchDB (or it's managed sibling Cloudant),
+ * visualizing data, and
- * sharing data between Python and Node.js
+ * sharing data between Python and Node.js.

 ## Credits